 Equity and sustainability of energy resources in the face of increasing global population and economic development are key issues at the center of the public discourse today.
 The objective of this certificate program is to offer undergraduate students a suite of courses addressing energy sustainability that span across the engineering curriculum, with firm roots in “real world” design and engineering practices.

-In addition, students must fulfill a one-credit seminar requirement.
-Currently, this seminar requirement is fulfilled through the course CBE 555, Chemical Engineering Connections, or EP 602, Sustainable Energy Challenges and Solution, both of which are open to all engineering majors.
+Please note the Sustainability credits listed for each course.
 Not all courses have the same number of sustainability credits as academic credits; some courses have fewer sustainability credits depending on how closely related they are to energy and sustainability.